Every claim has a source

 Every claim is tied back to the source it came from: the RFP, the prior submission, the SME note, the contract precedent.
 Reviewers see what the system used to write what it wrote.

-Statements about the firm's capabilities are checked against accepted, defensible references, not pulled from boilerplate that drifted years ago.
+Statements about the firm's capabilities are checked against accepted, defensible references, not pulled from boilerplate that's years out of date.

 When two parts of the response disagree (staffing, schedule, fee posture), the contradiction is surfaced before the submission leaves the firm.

-Where the firm is thin or missing support, the gap is shown, not papered over.
+Where the firm is thin or missing support, the gap is shown.
 The team chooses how to position, route an expert question, or hold the claim.

 Reviewers can see what the system is doing, what sources were used, and where human judgment is still needed.
-Trust is observable, not asserted.
+They see what's there — they don't have to trust it on faith.

 Inside any one response, every step feeds the memory layer.
 Across responses, that memory makes the firm sharper.
-Response 50 is sharper than Response 1 — by design, not by accident.
+Response 50 is sharper than Response 1.

 Propagent learns from drafts, edits, source documents, prior work, and team decisions as the work happens.